 Every time you open an account with another business to purchase products, services, or funding, do it in the business name.
 Every transaction has the potential to boost scores and ratings by up to 90%, but only if it is associated specifically to your business and not to you personally.

 Eliminate point-of-sale purchases.
 Even if you are standing in the store and looking at what you want to buy, go online, set up an account, put the item into the shopping cart, choose to "pick up in-store", and make your purchase.
 Even prepaid purchases can help to build up payment history.

 Separate business buys from personal purchases by carrying a separate debit card with you that is linked to your business bank account.
 Don't blow everything you've done to separate business from your personal by paying for business purchases using your personal debit or credit cards.

 Invoices should be sent to the business address and paid using the business debit or credit card.
 Even if your vendor or supplier is just a small mom-and-pop, be sure they provide an invoice for the purchase (not just a receipt) and that the invoice is in the business name and address.

 Shipped items should always be sent to the business address.
 Shipping a purchase to your home simply for convenience could keep you from being able to use that transaction to benefit your business credit report.

 Synchronize the business name and address.
 Like a puzzle piece fitting into an available slot, this information needs to be consistent across all platforms and match to your D&B report exactly, whether on your website, online accounts, bank accounts, shipping details, and visible advertising.

-Any transaction history not automatically reported to D&B can be manually submitted using a Creditbuilder® ($159/month).
-It's pricey, so you'll want to have your list of suppliers handy, with addresses and phone numbers, before signing up.
-In most cases, you'll only need the service for one month.
+Any transaction history not automatically reported to D&B can be manually submitted using a Creditbuilder (about $150/month).
+It's pricey, so you'll want to have your list of suppliers handy, with their address, phone number, and contact email, before signing up.
+In most cases, you'll only need the service for a month or so.